 Just because your company is dormant doesn’t mean the company’s requirement to submit accounts is removed.

-But, the good news is that companies that are dormant for Companies House’s purposes (that is, they have “no significant accounting transactions” throughout the entirety of the financial year) can normally submit what are called dormant company accounts.
+But, the good news is, companies that are dormant for Companies House’s purposes (i.e. they have “no significant accounting transactions” throughout the entirety of the financial year) can normally submit dormant company accounts.

-If you want to find out more about submitting dormant company accounts, we published a video on this very topic: What are dormant company accounts?
+This is a simplified form of accounts that provide very basic information about the company’s share capital (that’s about it).
+If you’d like to find out more about submitting dormant company accounts, we published a video on this very topic: What are dormant company accounts?

 Thanks for reading

-If you have any questions about our Reserve a Company Name Package, or if you need help to set up your dormant company, please call our Customer Service Team on 020 3897 2233, or message them on live chat.
+If you have any questions about our Reserve a Company Name Package or need help to set up a dormant company, please call our Customer Service Team on 020 3897 2233, or message them on live chat.